 Optional modules include:

-Performance and Nation
+Identity, Performance and Culture

 Please note that all modules are subject to change.